Optical excitation of ultra-relativistic partially stripped ions: Introduction

 \section{Introduction}

-The Gamma Factory (GF) \cite{Krasny:2015ffb} is the first high-energy accelerator-technology-based project for which the precise atomic-physics input is of primordial importance.
-Firstly, this project requires a high-precision calculations of the atomic energy levels of hydrogen-, helium- and lithium-like partially stripped ions (PSI) to precisely tune the energy of the beams of these ions to resonantly excite their atomic degrees of freedom with Doppler-energy-boosted laser light.
-Since linewidths of the atomic resonant excitations are much narrower than the excitation frequency, the ``resonance-finding'' procedure, involving tuning of the ion relativistic Lorentz factor $\gamma_{L}$, will certainly be one of the most difficult operation aspects of the project.
-Secondly, the lifetimes of the excited states must be calculated to high precision in order to optimize and control the direction, polarization and energy of fluorescence photons.

-On top of precise knowledge of the static parameters of the PSI, which will be used in the GF research programme, good understanding of the ion--light interaction dynamics is necessary to optimize parameters of laser pulses as well as to determine spatiotemporal characteristics of ion bunches.
+The goal of the Gamma Factory (GF) project \cite{Krasny:2015ffb} is to develop new tools for the CERN-based research programme.
+They include \cite{GF-PoP-LoI:2019,Placzek:2019xpw,GammaFactoryWorkingGroup:2020ely,Budker:2020zer,Krasny:2021llv,Budker:2021fts,Nichita:2021iwa}: (1) atomic traps of highly charged atoms; (2) an electron beam for electron--proton collisions in the LHC interaction points; (3) high-intensity photon beams; (4) laser-light-based cooling methods of high-energy hadronic beams; and (5) high-intensity beams of polarized electrons, polarized positrons, polarized muons, neutrinos, neutrons, and radioactive ions.
+It is the first accelerator-technology-based project for which precise and accurate atomic-physics input is indispensible.
+Firstly, to maximize the intensity of the GF beams, a very efficient optical excitation of the highly-ionised atoms, stored in the CERN accelerator complex, is of pivotal importance.
+Secondly, this project requires high-precision calculations of the atomic energy levels of hydrogen, helium and lithium-like partially stripped ions (PSI) to precisely tune the ion beam energy to resonantly excite specific electronic transitions with Doppler-boosted laser light.
+Since linewidths of the atomic resonant excitations are much narrower than frequencies of the transitions, the ``resonance-finding'' procedure, involving tuning of the ion relativistic Lorentz factor $\gamma_{L}$, will certainly be one of the most difficult operation aspects of the project.
+Thirdly, the lifetimes of the excited states must be accurately calculated in order to optimize and control the direction, polarization and energy of fluorescence photons.
+On top of precise knowledge of the static parameters of the PSI, which will be used in the GF research programme, good understanding of the ion--light interaction dynamics is necessary to optimize the parameters of laser pulses as well as to determine spatiotemporal characteristics of ion bunches.